jmzheng888/Recipe-Book/Mr. Egerter's Teriyaki Salmon.md

-# Mr. Egerter's Teriyaki Salmon
+# Mr. Egerter's Teriyaki Salmon Recipe

 After I had graduated from Mudd, a few of my friends went on a small backpacking trip in Point Reyes.
 Before heading out, my friend Risa's dad made us an amazing dinner, including this salmon!